Internal Review Policy

 The Office of Student Conduct will notify the individual of the outcome of the review and the ability to appeal the outcome.

-- If the student is not satisfied with the outcome of the review, the Dean for Student Affairs or the Vice President of Adult Higher Education should be contacted within three (3) business days of the notification.
+- If the student is not satisfied with the outcome of the review, the Dean for Student Affairs should be contacted within three (3) business days of the notification.

-- The Dean for Student Affairs or the Vice President of Adult Higher Education or designee will review the request and determine if there are sufficient grounds for reconsideration of the decision and notify all parties of the final outcome.
+- The Dean for Student Affairs or designee will review the request and determine if there are sufficient grounds for reconsideration of the decision and notify all parties of the final outcome.

 The investigator, or other appropriate college official, will notify and refer the case to the U.S. Department of Education Office of Inspector General per U.S. Department of Education Office of Inspector General guidance.